dlammerse/TestForce/Assignments.md

 c) If an unique selector is difficult to find check if CheatSheet.docx can help you.

 ##### Exercise 3
-`ns.nl` did a good job in adding id's to their webpage, this makes testing a lot easier.
+`www.ns.nl` did a good job in adding id's to their webpage, this makes testing a lot easier.
 However not all webpage use id's.
-To be prepared for those 'bad' webpages, repeat Excercise 2, but don't use any # this time.  <br>
+To be prepared for those 'bad' webpages, repeat Excercise 2, but don't use any # this time.  <br/>
 *NOTE: If a webpage does have id's please use selectors refering to them.
 Elements will be found quickly and your coding will be readable.
-Not using them now is just an exercise. *
+Not using them now is just an exercise. * <br/>

 ##### Exercise 4
 a) Add ticket to shopping cart and check if the price is what you expect.<br/>